Checklist Before Hiring A Software Development Company In India

 Sales calls are usually handled by senior people.
 But the developers assigned later may be completely different.

 In some outsourcing setups, the team working on your product changes every few months.
+That becomes even more risky in projects that need stronger Full Stack Development continuity across backend, frontend, and product behavior instead of rotating execution.

 That leads to knowledge loss and inconsistent code quality.